-INTRAMURAL: Intramural activities are open to any member of the College-students, faculty, and staff-with sports geared to individual and team competition.
+Intramural activities are open to any member of the College-students, faculty, and staff-with sports geared to individual and team competition.
 More than 35 activities are available and others are developed when enough interest is shown.
-Activities include basketball, baseball, badminton, flag football, golf, ice cream eating contests, billiards, ping pong, seven-mile bicycle race, bucking horse contests, softball, swimming, tennis, volleyball, racquetball, weight lifting contests, and several two-mile cross country runs.
+Activities include basketball, baseball, badminton, flag football, golf, ping pong, seven-mile bicycle race, softball, swimming, tennis, volleyball, racquetball, weight lifting contests, and several two-mile cross country runs.